Let’s face it, automation rules the day. Give me a problem, and I’ll show you how automation is the answer.

 In my opinion, the healthcare industry has some of the toughest challenges to solve.
 And it makes sense because modernizing these systems provides massive return on investment through better revenue cycle management.

-After you’ve clearly defined what problems need to be solved, and the desired outcomes, then focus on automating the right process steps (rather than automating bad processes).
+First, clearly define what problems need to be solved, and the desired outcomes.
+Then next focus on automating the right process steps (rather than automating bad processes).

 #2: Focus on the Right Processes